 Unit testing is the principal level of testing performed on individual modules, parts, or bits of code.
 In unit testing, the singular modules are checked as autonomous parts to guarantee that they work accurately and are fit to be gathered/incorporated with different parts.

 This testing is performed by designers.
-The designers normally compose unit tests for the piece of code composed by them.
+The designers normally compose unit tests for the code composed by they compose.

 57) What is integration testing?